 Redway Runners have a number of courses aimed at runners who want to move to their next milestone distance (10k, half-marathon or marathon).
 We have developed structured training programmes to help you achieve your goals.

 - Half to Full Marathon

-We will be following a structured 16-week training plan and our team will be leading weekly sessions to support you and help develop as a runner, in a friendly group environment.
+We will be following the training plan and our team will be leading weekly sessions to support you and help develop as a runner, in a friendly and supportive group environment.
 Other training activities can be undertaken alone, within the group or within the Club structure.

-We will add you to your own Facebook group and provide you with weekly updates, support, advice and hopefully a bit of fun, along the way.
+You will have your own Facebook group and we’ll provide you with weekly updates, support, advice and hopefully a bit of fun, along the way.

-There are only 50 spaces available so book now to avoid disappointment.
+There are only limited spaces available so book now to avoid disappointment.

 Who are my run leads?

 This course will be led on Mondays by Gareth S and Wednesdays by Glenn D